neotod/TUNER/README.md

-# Taming the frequency factory of sinusoidal neural networks
-## An overview of sinusoidal INR's initialization and training

-This work investigates the structure and representation capacity of sinusoidal MLPs, which have recently shown promising results in encoding low-dimensional signals.
-This success can be attributed to its smoothness and high representation capacity.
-The first allows the use of the network’s derivatives during training, enabling regularization.
-However, defining the architecture and initializing its parameters to achieve a desired capacity remains an empirical task.
-This work studies the capacity of sinusoidal MLPs and offers control mechanisms for their initialization and training.

-We link the training with the model’s spectrum based on a harmonic expansion of the sinusoidal MLP, which says that the composition of sinusoidal layers produces a large number of new frequencies expressed as integer linear combinations of the input frequencies (weights of the input layer).
-We use this novel identity to initialize the input neurons which work as a sampling in the signal spectrum.
-We also note that each hidden neuron produces the same frequencies with amplitudes completely determined by the hidden weights.
-Finally, we use an upper bound for these amplitudes, to define a bounding scheme for the network’s spectrum during training
+# Tuning the Frequencies: Robust Training for Sinusoidal Neural Networks

+Sinusoidal neural networks have been shown effective as implicit neural representations (INRs) of low-dimensional signals, due to their smoothness and high representation capacity.
+However, initializing and training them remain empirical tasks which lack on deeper understanding to guide the learning process.
+To fill this gap, our work introduces a theoretical framework that explains the capacity property of sinusoidal networks and offers robust control mechanisms for initialization and training.
+Our analysis is based on a novel amplitude-phase expansion of the sinusoidal multilayer perceptron, showing how its layer compositions produce a large number of new frequencies expressed as integer combinations of the input frequencies.
+This relationship can be directly used to initialize the input neurons, as a form of spectral sampling, and to bound the network’s spectrum while training.
+Our method, referred to as TUNER (TUNing sinusoidal nEtwoRks), greatly improves the stability and convergence of sinusoidal INR training, leading to detailed reconstructions, while preventing overfitting.

 ## Paper
 Those interested in studying the theory and a more in-depth explanations of the methods in this repository can check the paper on !!!

 ## Getting started